-- Automation and workflows – integrating software allows for workflow automation and faster end-to-end processes, which reduces costs
+- Automation and workflows – integrating software enables workflow automation and faster end-to-end processes, resulting in cost reductions.

-- Higher productivity – by eradicating manual workflows, content and marketing teams can enjoy higher productivity – freeing up more time for creativity and strategy that sets them apart from competitors
+- Increased productivity – by eliminating manual workflows, content and marketing teams can work much more efficiently, resulting in more time for creativity and strategy, which sets them apart from the competition.

-- Faster time-to-market – streamlining processes can deliver faster time to market, which means significant commercial advantage in some sectors
+- Faster time-to-market – streamlining processes accelerates the time-to-market, leading to significant commercial advantages in the market.

-- Resource optimization – automation helps retailers do more with the same number of staff, seizing opportunities without overstretching their resources
+- Resource optimization – automation helps retailers do more with the same number of employees, providing additional opportunities without overburdening resources.

-- Empowered employees – freeing staff from tedious manual processes gives them more time for creativity that adds value to the content supply chain
+- Empowered employees with powerful tools – freeing teams from mundane manual tasks creates more room for creativity, adding more value to the content supply chain for sales and marketing.

 PIM-DAM integration – why now?

-It’s always challenging to make the case for a new software investment or embarking on a major enterprise-wide project.
-But there are a number of factors that mean PIM-DAM integration is an increasingly pressing priority.
-Here’s a quick summary of why Now is the right time to invest in PIM-DAM integration.
+Advocating for a new software investment in a large enterprise-wide project is always challenging.
+However, there are several factors that make a PIM-DAM integration a higher priority.
+Here is a brief summary of why now is the right moment to invest in a PIM-DAM integration.

-Increased Competition – Shopify’s Future of Ecommerce in 2022 report highlights increasing competition in the DTC space due to retailers moving online during the pandemic and reduced technological barriers to entry
+Increased competition – Shopify Future of Ecommerce in 2022-rapport eport highlights the intensified competition in the Direct-To-Consumer (DTC) space due to retailers going online during the pandemic, which has lowered the technical barrier.

-The Omnichannel Opportunities – Research shows that retailers using three or more channels to connect with customers enjoy 250% more engagement and sales.
-Retailers can’t afford to rely on one or two routes to market – the future is omnichannel and PIM-DAM integration is the best way to leverage it Retailers can’t afford to rely on one or two routes to market – the future is omnichannel and PIM-DAM integration is the best way to leverage it
+The omnichannel opportunities – Research shows that retailers who utilize three or more channels to engage with customers 250% meer engagement en verkoop realiseren.
+Retailers cannot limit themselves to one or two routes to the market – the future is omnichannel, and PIM-DAM integration is the best way to leverage it.

 Pressure on margins – Global economic factors are reducing spending power and increasing costs for retailers – meaning mounting pressure for retailers to find cost savings and protect their profit margins